The content of the self; that is, our knowledge about who we are.

-The process by which people look inward and examine thier own thoughts, feelings, and motives.
+The process whereby people look inward and examine their own thoughts, feelings and motives.

 The idea that when people focus their attention on themselves, they evaluate and compare their behavior to their internal standards and values.

-Attitude change resulting from thinking about the reasons for one's attitudes.
-People assume their attitudes match the reasons that are plausible and easy to verbalize.
+Attitude change resulting from thinking about the reasons for one's attitudes; people assume that their attitudes match the reasons that are plausible and easy to verbalize.

 The theory that when our attitudes and feelings are uncertain or ambiguous, we infer these states by observing our behavior and the situation in which it occurs.